Remco Evenepoel wearing the white jersey at the 2024 Tour de France

 Winners of the Young Rider Classification / White Jersey

-Jan Ullrich and Andy Schleck are the only riders to have won the young rider classification three times.
-Both riders did so three years in a row — Jan Ullrich in 1996, 1997 and 1998, whilst Schleck achieved the feat in 2008, 2009 and 2010.
+Tadej Pogačar is the only rider to have won the young rider classification four times, doing so between 2020 and 2023.
+In those years he also claimed the yellow jersey twice (2020 and 2021).
+Jan Ullrich and Andy Schleck have won three each.
+Like Pogačar, both riders won the classification for a few years in a row — Jan Ullrich in 1996, 1997 and 1998, whilst Schleck achieved the feat in 2008, 2009 and 2010.
 Both riders also won the yellow jersey in 1997 and 2010.

 Nairo Quintana won the white jersey in 2013 and 2015.
 He finished second in the general classification to Chris Froome on both occasions.
 Marco Pantani is the only other rider to have won the young rider classification twice — he won the jersey in 1994 and 1995.